paulondc/js-typecheck/README.md

 TypeCheck.isPlainObject({a: 1, b: 2})
 ```
 ---
-Checks if the input is an array object:
+Checks if the input is an array object
 ```javascript
 TypeCheck.isList([1, 2, 3, 4, 5])
 ```
 ---
-Checks if the input is undefined:
+Checks if the input is undefined
 ```javascript
 TypeCheck.isUndefined(Object.ItDoesNotExist)
 ```
 ---
-Checks if the input is a function:
+Checks if the input is a function
 ```javascript

 TypeCheck.isCallable(function(){})